runtimeverification/k/src/README.md

       `git` from the command line.

 If something unexpected happens and the project fails to build, try `mvn clean` and rebuild the entire project.
-This should not normally be necessary, however.
+Generally speaking, however, the project should build incrementally without needing to be cleaned first.

 If you are doing work with snapshot dependencies, you can update them to the latest version by running maven with the -U flag.